CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 * Edge
 * Firefox

-## Additional Load Balancer Server Requirements

-### Filesystem Requirements
+## Filesystem Requirements

+The Web Application Server, each Application Server and [gobetween][] Load Balancer Server (if used) must:

+* use an NTFS filesystem.
-If using the included [gobetween][] load balancer, Network Discovery and File Sharing must be enabled on the Load Balancer Server:
+* enable Network Discovery and File Sharing

+To enable  Network Discovery and File Sharing:
 1. Open File Explorer.
-1. Click `Network` on the left.
+2. Click `Network` on the left.
-1. A banner similar to the following will appear if Network Discovery and File Sharing is turned off:
+3. A banner similar to the following will appear if Network Discovery and File Sharing is turned off:
     {{< figure src="/images/Network Discovery 1.png" title="Network and File Discovery Disabled" >}}
-1. Click the banner.
+4. Click the banner.
-1. Click `Turn on network discovery and file sharing`:
+5. Click `Turn on network discovery and file sharing`:
     {{< figure src="/images/Network Discovery 2.png" title="Enable Network and File Discovery" >}}

-### Alternative Load Balancer Requirements

-Innovation has a [gobetween][] load balancer included that isn't highly available; It is possible to use an alternative.
-The requirements for installing an alternative load balancer are as follows:

-* Must support a round robin (or similar) method of load balancing to specified ports on 3 nodes.
-* Must be able to health check each node by running a predefined batch script (`ApiGatewayTypeHealthcheck.bat`, which resides in the `gobetween` folder of the `Cortex Innovation {{< version >}} - App Server Install Scripts`) that returns 1 for healthy and 0 for unhealthy.
-* Must be able to access each of the Application Servers via HTTPS.
-* Ideally it should be highly available to avoid a single point of failure in the system.

-## Additional Application Server Requirements

-### Filesystem Requirements

-All Application Servers must use an NTFS filesystem.

-Network Discovery and File Sharing should be enabled on each Application Server:

-1. Open File Explorer.
-1. Click `Network` on the left.
-1. A banner similar to the following will appear if Network Discovery and File Sharing is turned off:
-    {{< figure src="/images/Network Discovery 1.png" title="Network and File Discovery Disabled" >}}
-1. Click the banner.
-1. Click `Turn on network discovery and file sharing`:
-    {{< figure src="/images/Network Discovery 2.png" title="Enable Network and File Discovery" >}}

-### Service Requirements
+## Service Requirements

-The following Windows Services must be running on all Application Servers:
+On the Web Application Server and each Application Server, the following Windows Services must be running:

 * Remote Registry
 * Windows Event Log
 * Performance Logs & Alerts

-### Security Requirements
+## Security Requirements

-#### Installation User
+### Installation User

-A domain user which is a member of the Local Administrators group on all Application Servers and Load Balancer Server must be available to run the installation scripts.
+On all Application Servers, Web Application Server and Load Balancer Server, a domain user, which is a member of the Local Administrators group, must be available to run the installation scripts.
 This is a prerequisite of Microsoft Service Fabric, which is the HA platform that {{% ctx %}} Innovation is built upon.

+### IIS Application Pool User

+For Gateway, a domain user must be available to run the IIS Application Pool.
+This user must be given `Log on as a service` and `Log on as a batch job` permissions otherwise the Application Pool will not be able to run.
+Information about how to do this will be given during installation.

-#### Antivirus Exclusions
+### Antivirus Exclusions

-It is advised (by Microsoft Service Fabric) that the following antivirus exclusions are created on each Application Server to reduce antivirus processing on Service Fabric artefacts:
+It is advised (by Microsoft Service Fabric) that the following antivirus exclusions are created on the Web Application Server and each Application Server to reduce antivirus processing on Service Fabric artefacts:

 Folder Exclusions: